audeering/opensmile/README.md

 emotion recognition, or beat tracking and chord detection.

-It is written purely in C++, has a fast, efficient, and flexible architecture, and runs on desktop, mobile and embedded platforms such as Linux, Windows, MacOS, Android, iOS and Raspberry Pi.
+It is written purely in C++, has a fast, efficient, and flexible architecture, and runs on desktop, mobile, and embedded platforms such as Linux, Windows, macOS, Android, iOS and Raspberry Pi.

 See also the standalone